Compare travel insurance for Vietnam

 Your next trip to Vietnam should be remembered for the right reasons, so it’s important you get travel insurance to protect you.
 It’s important to have adequate medical cover for your trip to Vietnam, just in case you come a cropper to an out-of-control scooter or undercooked street food.
 Most trips to Vietnam are trouble-free but it’s good to know you’re covered for eventualities such as have to cancel or curtail your trip, or your belongings or passport being snatched by a bag thief.

-The amount of medical expenses covered
+Levels of medical expenses coverage

-Limits for cancellation cover and lost baggage
+Limits on cancellation and lost baggage

 Any pre-existing medical conditions